 Our workshops include resilience walks, asset mapping activities and resilience-themed block parties.
 We aim to raise awareness about local risks, share information about existing initiatives, generate conversations promoting emergency preparedness and highlight community strengths and resources while providing an opportunity for neighbours to meet.
 Our goal is to build resilience by fostering connections among residents, as well as between organizations and neighbourhoods, through dialogue and experiential learning.

-We work with communities to create Neighbour Hubs, unique pieces of public infrastructure that foster resilience by engaging people in the design of their interactive features, such as kinetic energy production and rainwater collection.
+We work with communities to create Neighbour Hubs, unique public infrastructure that fosters resilience by engaging people in the design of their interactive features, such as kinetic energy production and rainwater collection.
 These shared resources encourage residents to get involved in their community and take an active role in their own resilient future.
 In addition to providing resources accessible both daily and in the case of an emergency, Neighbour Hubs prompt residents take individual action and make emergency plans with family and friends.

 Collaboration makes the best team.

 Our partners are vital to the design process and our success.
 We are grateful for the interdisciplinary relationships we share.